markschl/seqtool-docs/docs/opts.md

 Output (common to all commands):
   -o, --output <FILE>       Write output to <file> instead of STDOUT [Default:
                             STDOUT (-)]
+      --append              Append sequences to the end if the output file(s) already exist instead of replacing the content.
+In case writing to standard output (which is the default if `-o/--output` is not specified), this option has no effect
       --to <FORMAT>         Output format and compression.
 See --fmt.
 Only needed if not guessed from the extension (default: input format)